Extensive search for missing Shepparton man Simranjeet Bhullar - Shepparton News

 Police said the offenders removed personal paperwork and a wallet from the vehicle.

-● On May 19, a Moama man, 18, driving a white Ford ute on Racecourse Rd, Barmah, hit a tree.
+● On May 19, a white Ford ute driven by an 18-year-old Moama man hit a tree on Racecourse Rd, Barmah.

-Police said for some unknown reason the man failed to have full control of the vehicle before colliding with a tree on the northern side of the road.
+Police said for some unknown reason the man failed to have full control of the vehicle before it collided with a tree on the north side of the road.

 The driver did not sustain any injuries and there was only minor damage to the vehicle.